snwh/computefreely/_posts/2018-06-01-linux-mint.md

 The Linux Mint Project has always aimed to provide a desktop experience that is both elegant and user-focused.

 The Mint team is a primary developer of the Cinnamon desktop environments, which serves as this distribution's default desktop environment.
-However you can download variations with the MATE, Xfce or KDE desktop environments.
+However you can download variations with the MATE, Xfce or KDE Plasma desktop environments.

 As an Ubuntu-based distribution whose goal is to provide a more complete out-of-the-box experience by including browser plugins, media codecs, support for DVD playback, Java and other components.
 It also adds a custom desktop and menus, several unique configuration tools, and a web-based package installation interface.
 Linux Mint is compatible with Ubuntu software repositories.